 Key Information Set (KIS) Data is only gathered for undergraduate full-time courses.
 There are a number of reasons why this course does not have KIS data associated with it.
 For example, it may be a franchise course run at a partner college or a course designed for continuing professional development.

-- Ranked highly: No.2 London modern university for research quality, overall score and graduate prospects in Sports Science (Complete University Guide league table, 2018).
+- Ranked joint 1st for overall score in London and 2nd for graduate prospects (Complete University Guide 2020).

-- Professional links: Mapped to the national occupational L2 Gym Instructor by Skills Active - by passing your first year and an additional theory and practical exam you can be a qualified Gym instructor.
+- The course has great professional links – it’s mapped to the national occupational L2 Gym Instructor by Skills Active, so by passing your first year and an additional theory and practical exam you can be a qualified Gym instructor.

-- Industry relevant: The course is specifically designed to help students develop the skill, knowledge and competencies to become a sports coach.
+- Our excellent staff focus on helping students develop the skill, knowledge and competencies to become a sports coach.

-- Customer satisfaction: LSBU's Academy of Sport has a customer satisfaction rate of 84.5%, UKCSI Business Benchmark Survey.
+- LSBU's Academy of Sport has a customer satisfaction rate of 84.5% (UKCSI Business Benchmark Survey).

-You'll focus on the principles and methods of sports coaching and the analysis of performance, as well the scientific principles and theories embedded in the key scientific subject areas (physiology, nutrition, psychology and biomechanics) that underpin sport and exercise.
+During the course, you'll focus on the principles and methods of sports coaching and the analysis of performance.
+You’ll also study the scientific principles and theories embedded in the key scientific subject areas (physiology, nutrition, psychology and biomechanics) that underpin sport and exercise.